Vector Search Algorithms from scratch

 n=1,000,000 1258.07 ms/query

-To overcome this problem, we need to prune our search down to only the vectors that are likely to be close to our query vector.
+To do better, we need to prune the search to only vectors likely to be close to the query.

 Aside: Curse of dimensionality